 What we’re left with are trial and error purchases of potions and pomades, our pockets with less cash, yet we continue our search for a product that performs.
 Until we finally give up, tired of not looking and feeling our best and to realize we can’t do a great job ourselves, to turn to the one for their sage advice and precision care — the hairstylist.

-Their demonstrations are a performance, cutting and styling like a magician performing a magic act, showing how and why to use this product over that, to fix your look and to raise your mood, to step out with your own style and feeling on top of the world.
+Their demonstrations are a performance, cutting and styling like a magician performing a magic act, showing how and why to use this product over that, to fix your look and to raise your mood, to step out with your own style, helping you age like fine wine.

 Beauty and beards, brushes and combs

 Brushes and combs are the tools to use for preventing split ends and the hair from breaking, and the beard glorious and handsome.
 They clean the hair and beard from debris and soften each strand, with the oil on our face for the beard and scalp for the hair, even for the fortunate few with thick, wavy, curly hair, leaving it clean with a natural sheen.

-Plus, a gentle but vigorous brushing promotes a healthy scalp and for great looking hair – together with feeling wonderful.
+Plus a gentle but vigorous brushing promotes a healthy scalp for great looking hair — together with feeling wonderful.
 Even better results and sensations are had when someone else brushes it for you, whether it be long or short or have no hair at all, and regardless of your gender for quality care.

 Brushes and combs are essential for the care of the hair, scalp and beard.
-Seeing that we're carbon-based life forms, hair tools of the natural variety are ideal.
-And the ones made from sustainably harvested wood preserved with vegetable oil are the ones to look for.
+Seeing that we’re carbon-based life forms, hair tools of the natural variety are ideal.
+But the ones made from sustainably harvested wood preserved with vegetable oil are the ones to look for.

 Boar bristle known for being the best, harvested in a humane and lovingly way, that I’m aware does not exist.
 If you’re environmentally sensitive, turn to plant fibres for brush bristle, Sisal from Agave and Golden Fibre from Jute, the inner bark of the plant’s stem.